abe123442/6447-starter/README.md

 ### 4. Project Structure

 - **`.devcontainer/devcontainer.json`**: Configures the VS Code Dev Container, including the Python extension, virtual environment, and workspace settings.
-- **`test.Dockerfile`**: Defines the Docker image, sets up the Python virtual environment, and installs dependencies from `requirements.txt`.
+- **`Dockerfile`**: Defines the Docker image, sets up the Python virtual environment, and installs dependencies from `requirements.txt`.
 - **`requirements.txt`**: Lists Python packages (e.g., `pwntools`) required for exploit development.
 - **`/ctf/work/`**: Your workspace directory, mapped to your local project folder, where you can add exploit scripts and challenges.